ptuan5/Schizophrenia-lincRNA/README.md

-This is the code and data accompanying the paper Dysregulation of Long Intergenic Non-Coding RNA Expression in the Schizophrenia Brain (https://doi.org/10.17816/CP219)
+This is the code accompanying the paper Dysregulation of Long Intergenic Non-Coding RNA Expression in the Schizophrenia Brain (https://doi.org/10.17816/CP219)